The Dragonflies and Damselflies of Rushcliffe

 Migrant Hawker Aeshna mixta Common and widespread.
 Can be very numerous well away from water as in the rides of Cotgrave Forest in September.

 Emperor Dragonfly Anax imperator This, the largest British dragonfly is found at Holme Pierrepont and Rushcliffe CP and at other large sheets of still water but also at much smaller still waters including Wilford Claypits.
 The species colonised Nottinghamshire in the 1980s.

 Lesser Emperor Anax parthenope This is a vagrant species to Britain but one was seen at Holme Pierrepont in 1998.

 Four-spotted Chaser Libellula quadrimaculata Widespread and fairly common.
 Occurs along the Grantham Canal.

 Broad-bodied Chaser Libellula depressa The more common of the two chasers occuring widely and often far from water.
 Prone to perch on hedges and lap up the autumn sunshine.

-Black-tailed Skimmer Orthetrum cancellatum Occurs at Holme Pierrepont but in low numbers and not common or not present elsewhere.
+Black-tailed Skimmer Orthetrum cancellatum Occurs at Holme Pierrepont and Wilford Claypits but in low numbers and not common or not present elsewhere.